-Simple control over bipolar actuation by only controlling electric potential or current applied between the electrodes, large displacement amplitudes in cantilevered mode, low elastic modulus, and, most importantly, drastically lower working voltages compared to piezoelectric or dielectric elastomer actuators has motivated an extensive interest toward development ionic electromechanical actuators.
+The response speed of the IEAP actuators is limited by diffusion of ions and solvents within the IEAP laminate; therefore, the IEAP actuators reveal their unique capability especially at the lower end of the size scale.
+IEAP micro-actuators of lateral dimensions of as small as under 50 µm of length40 and 6 µm of thickness[XXXX] have been fabricated.
+Actuators in sub-centimeter size scale become increasingly difficult to fabricate using the conventional, electromagnetic induction-based actuators.
+Instead, the IEAP actuators can be prepared in small size scale using existing printing technologies.
+Simple control over bipolar actuation by only controlling electric potential or current applied between the electrodes, large displacement amplitudes in the cantilevered mode, low elastic modulus, metal-free construction, and, most importantly, drastically lower working voltages compared to piezoelectric or dielectric elastomer actuators has motivated an extensive interest toward development ionic electromechanical actuators.

 IEAP as a motion sensor